 Mr Sinden correctly claimed that it was very rarely the case that wind failed to generate any power at all anywhere in the UK.

-But, as members of a Select Committee on Science and Technology pointed out, Mr Sinden had cherry-picked the worst possible case and had avoided examining the frequency of very low, rather than zero, wind speeds over the whole of the UK, a fairly frequent occurrence.
+But, as members of a Select Committee on Science and Technology pointed out, Mr Sinden had cherry-picked the worst possible cases and had avoided examining the frequency of very low, rather than zero, wind speeds over the whole of the UK, a fairly frequent occurrence.
 3

 As can be seen from the power curve diagram below, turbines do not start to generate until the wind is 2-3m/s and do not generate any significant amount of power until wind speeds are over 5m/s.
 At low wind speeds turbines can be net consumers of power.
 This is especially the case in low winter temperatures when turbine de-icing and heating can consume 20% of a turbine’s rated capacity.

 1 ‘Green setback for UK as power supplied by renewable sources falls’, The Guardian, 28 June 2010.

 3 Select Committee on Science and Technology, Minutes of Evidence, 11 February, 2004.
 Examination of Witnesses (Questions 140-159).